DEV-learn-co-curriculum/simple-math/README.md

 ## Introduction

-Programs have basic arithmetic built-in.
-The `+`, `*`, and `/` methods are part of Ruby.
+Programming languages have basic arithmetic built-in.
+The `+`, `-`, `*`, and `/` methods are part of Ruby.

 Ruby can perform any operation that a simple calculator can.
-Open up IRB (open your terminal then type `irb` and hit enter) then type the commands below:
+Open up IRB (open your terminal then type `irb` and hit enter) and type the commands below:

 * `1 + 1`
 * `1 * 3`